koenw/bodem/README.md

 but just to get started I'd recommend lynx.
 Just make sure you prepend the URL with `gopher://` (e.g. `lynx gopher://localhost:7070`) or lynx will default to HTTP.

+## License

+You're free to use, modify and distribute this software under the terms of the MIT license.